 9. “We got rid of the feathered dancing guy years ago.
 It’s a name, not a mascot.”

-We applaud teams and schools, like Skowhegan Area High School, that have done away with the fake costumes, dances, hatchet gestures, and whooping.
+We applaud teams and schools that have done away with the fake costumes, dances, hatchet gestures, and whooping.
 It’s a big step, but if the name remains, there’s still work to do.
 When a name is used like a mascot, it poses the same harm.
 Non-Natives claiming “We are the Indians!” is like Jewish people saying “We are the Muslims!” or vice versa.
 Being an “Indian” is more than a mascot, more than a name, and more than distant ancestry.
-Being a member of an Indigenous tribe comes with expectations, hard work, responsibilities, and a whole lot of trauma.
-Skowhegan residents have plenty to be proud of.
+Being a member of a federally recognized Indigenous tribe comes with expectations, hard work, responsibilities, and a whole lot of trauma.
+Your town’s residents have plenty to be proud of.
 Claiming to be a race of people that they aren’t is not one of them.

 10. “Don’t Native Americans have more important problems to worry about?”

 If you happen to live on planet Earth right now, there is no shortage of important problems to worry about.
 Fortunately, humans are pretty great at multitasking.
 Most of us can even work on global, national, local, household, and personal problems all the same time.
 But one thing’s for sure: the harder we work to resolve problems together, the faster we’ll get them done.